alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 * offer optional instruction on standardising locale?
 * optional redirect DNS over Tor, because deanon via lookups?

+Notes:
+* text marked *"verbatim"* should be carefully typed/pasted exactly as seen on screen
+  * Generally it is for purposes of security or for later auto-editing

 ----
 ## THIS DOCUMENT IS INCOMPLETE AND HAS NOT BEEN REVIEWED
 ## DO NOT USE THIS DOCUMENT OR YOU MAY BE CYBERSPANKED